-The NICE guideline describes chronic (more than 3 months) primary pain thus: “Chronic primary pain has no clear underlying condition or the pain (or its impact) appears to be out of proportion to any observable injury or disease.”
-They go on to say: “ICD-11 gives examples of chronic primary pain, including fibromyalgia (chronic widespread pain), complex regional pain syndrome, chronic primary headache and orofacial pain, chronic primary visceral pain and chronic primary musculoskeletal pain.”
+The NICE guideline describes chronic (more than three months) primary pain; thus: “Chronic primary pain has no clear underlying condition or the pain (or its impact) appears to be out of proportion to any observable injury or disease.”
+They say: “ICD-11 gives examples of chronic primary pain, including fibromyalgia (chronic widespread pain), complex regional pain syndrome, chronic primary headache and orofacial pain, chronic primary visceral pain and chronic primary musculoskeletal pain.”

-NICE is obviously aware that pain can arise without tissue damage.
-They are obviously also aware of the need for a holistic approach looking at many other factors; they say: “The experience of pain is always influenced by social factors (including deprivation, isolation, lack of access to services), emotional factors (including anxiety, distress, previous trauma), expectations and beliefs, mental health (including depression and post-traumatic stress disorder) and biological factors.
+NICE is aware that pain can arise without tissue damage.
+They are also mindful of the need for a holistic approach looking at many other factors; they say: “The experience of pain is always influenced by social factors (including deprivation, isolation, lack of access to services), emotional factors (including anxiety, distress, previous trauma), expectations and beliefs, mental health (including depression and post-traumatic stress disorder) and biological factors.
 When assessing chronic primary pain and chronic secondary pain, these potential contributors to the presentation should be considered.“

-The guideline acknowledges that all pain needs consideration, and that a person may have both pain due to tissue damage and pain that is unexplained, not caused by tissue damage.
+There is much that is good.
+The guideline acknowledges that all pain requires attention from healthcare services and that a person may have both pain due to tissue damage and pain that is unexplained and not associated with tissue damage.

-The section on developing a care and support plan starts with three bullet points that are rehabilitation, saying: “Explore in the discussions:
+The section on assessment includes a part on developing a care and support plan that starts with three bullet points that are integral to rehabilitation, saying:

 - their priorities, abilities and goals